 What Do Home Inspectors Look For?

 Home inspectors have a long, thorough list of things to check in the home.
-“An inspector’s job is to find defects, and defects they will find,” says Andy Peters, a real estate agent in the top 1% of agents in Atlanta.
+“An inspector’s job is to find defects, and defects they will find,” says Andy Peters, a top-selling real estate agent in Atlanta.
 “We have to concentrate on the health and safety concerns first followed by major defects.”

 There are seven major things that home inspectors look for:

 - Old/Damaged Roof

 - Insect and Pest Infestation